gabrielcmerlin/cgScene/README.md

 ![Rotation photo](./attachments/rotation.gif)

-- Scale: The tree grows by pressing the ↑ or ↓ keys.
+- Scale: The tree resizes by pressing the ↑ or ↓ keys.

 ![Scale photo](./attachments/scale.gif)

 ## Conclusion

-In this project, we put into practice different Computer Graphics concepts, such as shaders and geometric transformations, which helped us to solidify our studies.

-Finally, we would like to thank our professor Jean Roberto Ponciano for the classes and the acquired knowledge.

 In this project, we put into practice different Computer Graphics concepts, such as shaders and geometric transformations, which helped us to solidify our studies.